Kometa-Team/Kometa/docs/config/operations.md

     <div id="metadata-backup" />Creates/Maintains a Kometa Metadata File with a full `metadata` mapping based
     on the library's items locked attributes.

-    If you point to an existing Metadata File then Kometa will Sync the changes to the file, so you won't lose non plex changes in the file.
+    If you point to an existing Metadata File then Kometa will sync the changes to the file, so you won't lose non plex changes in the file.

     <hr style="margin: 0px;">